 The issue is structured around three sections reflecting the diversity of these challenges:

-With contributions from Cédric Villani, Philippe Aghion & Antonin Bergeaud, Agnès Bénassy-Quéré, these articles examine how AI and new technologies drive growth, transform research productivity, and reshape choices related to industrial policy and the organisation of the financial system.
+With contributions from Cédric Villani, Philippe Aghion & Antonin Bergeaud, Antonin Bergeaud, Agnès Bénassy-Quéré, these articles examine how AI and new technologies drive growth, transform research productivity, and reshape choices related to industrial policy and the organization of the financial system.

-The authors analyse practical applications of AI in market finance, credit, and investment, new valuation models, and the effects on competition and financial stability.
+The authors analyze practical applications of AI in market finance, credit, and investment, new valuation models, and the effects on competition and financial stability.

 This final section explores the regulatory and ethical challenges posed by AI, as well as possible responses from supervisory authorities and international institutions.